N3b3x/nt-espidf-project-tools/docs/README_CENTRALIZED_CONFIG.md

 This document provides comprehensive documentation for the centralized configuration system, including the `app_config.yml` file structure, configuration loading mechanisms, and integration with the ESP32 development workflow.

-> **📁 Note on Scripts Directory**: Throughout this documentation, `[scripts_dir]` represents the flexible scripts directory name that depends on your repository structure.
-In the CI pipeline, this is controlled by the `scripts_dir` input parameter (default: `nt-espidf-tools`).
-Replace `[scripts_dir]` with your actual scripts directory name when using these examples.

 ---

 **Navigation**: [← Previous: Port Detection](README_PORT_DETECTION.md) | [Back to Scripts](../README.md) | [Next: Scripts Overview →](README_SCRIPTS_OVERVIEW.md)